 Golf is a game of accuracy and intuition.
 You take the turf, wind and most importantly the golf shaft into consideration before taking your shot against the competitive golfers out there.
-Though the turf and the weather conditions may not be in your control, selecting the perfect golf shaft is something you should give utmost attention to and tackle with an in-depth research.
+Though the turf and the weather conditions may not be in your control, selecting the perfect golf shaft is something you should give utmost attention to and tackle with an in-depth research especially when your goal is to play with the right golf clubs.

 Golf shafts can influence the outcome of your game.
 They come in different shapes and sizes which differ in torque, flex, alignment and various other parameters.